cnord/doc-gsm-devices/eng/mini/06-02-config-toolbar.md

 * device type;
 * device software version;
-* software version of the wireless expander, if it is connected;
 * site number, specified in the device settings;
 * device serial number.
 The serial number of the device is assigned to it during production and is unique for the entire population of devices manufactured by the C.Nord company.